Logiqx/tech-docs/Infrastructure/AWS/README.md

 Ensuring that data is encrypted at rest is extremely easy on AWS - e.g. [EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) + [S3 Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html).

 Note: For my personal projects, I just use the default AWS encryption rather than using KMS (see below).

-#### Access Controls

-Identity and Access Management ([IAM](https://aws.amazon.com/iam/)) enables management of access to AWS services and resources securely.
-Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.

-Permissions can also be granted to specific machines, thus avoiding the need for secrets to be stored on disk.
-I have documented some [example](IAM.md) profiles on a separate page.

 #### Key Management Service (KMS)